MoveOn: Opposing Clinton's impeachment

 Within a week, support for MoveOn had grown.
 Blades called herself an "accidental activist" and said: "We put together a one-sentence petition. ...
 We sent it to under a hundred of our friends and family, and within a week we had a hundred thousand people sign the petition.
 At that point, we thought it was going to be a flash campaign, that we would help everyone connect with leadership in all the ways we could figure out, and then get back to our regular lives.
 A half a million people ultimately signed and we somehow never got back to our regular lives."
 MoveOn also recruited 2,000 volunteers to deliver the petitions in person to members of the House of Representatives in 219 districts across America, and directed 30,000 phone calls to district offices.

 According to Blades, "Then two weeks after the November 1998 election, Congress went ahead and voted to impeach.
 When you become active in the system and communicate to your representatives, and they don't vote in accordance with your values, your next responsibility is to support candidates who will.
 All of a sudden we were signed up until 2000."
 In response to the impeachment vote, MoveOn launched a "We will remember" campaign, asking its members to sign a pledge that "we will work to defeat Members of Congress who voted for impeachment or removal.
 To give substance to this pledge, we are also pledging, today, our maximum possible dollar contribution to opposing candidates in the year 2000."

-In early 1999, MoveOn continued to pursue bipartisan appeal, recruiting GOP moderate Larry Rockefeller, a New York environmental attorney and heir to the Rockefeller fortune, as the public face of a "Republican Move On" aimed at mobilizing anti-impeachment Republicans.
+In early 1999, MoveOn continued to pursue a bipartisan appeal, recruiting GOP moderate Larry Rockefeller, a New York environmental attorney and heir to the Rockefeller fortune, as the public face of a "Republican Move On" aimed at mobilizing anti-impeachment Republicans.
 As the 2000 elections neared, however, the organization gravitated toward the Democratic Party.
 1999 also marked MoveOn's first foray into issues other than Clinton's impeachment.
 Following the shootings at Columbine High School near Littleton, Colorado, Blades and Boyd launched a "Gun Safety First" petition to promote the "common sense regulation of firearms", such as child safety standards for gun manufacturers and laws forcing gun-show operators to enact more-stringent background checks on buyers.